 What Is a Root Canal Therapy?

 Root canal treatments are general dentistry procedures designed to restore a tooth that has been severely damaged by decay or has become diseased.
 During the root canal procedure, Dr. Loveless will remove the interior pulp tissue, clean the infected area and seal your tooth to avoid further problems.
+Although extracted teeth can be effectively replaced by a variety of tooth-replacement options, such as dental implants, in the long run, it’s much better to preserve your natural teeth for as long as possible.

 Do I Need a Root Canal?